KEYS TO THE LICHENS OF ITALY - 17) BUELLIA (with Amandinea, Diploicia, Diplotomma, Endohyalina, Monerolechia, and Tetramelas)

 Apparatus of images: Andrea Moro - Software and databases: Stefano Martellos

-This is a key to all species of buellioid lichens (Amandinea, Buellia, Diploicia, Diplotomma, Endohyalina, Monerolechia and Tetramelas) known to occur in Italy (see Nimis 2016), for a total of 69 species (the poorly known Buellia myriocarpella is not included).
+This is a key to all species of buellioid lichens (Amandinea, Buellia, Diploicia, Diplotomma, Endohyalina, Monerolechia and Tetramelas) known to occur in Italy (see Nimis 2016), plus a few species known from neighbouring contries (see e.g. Nimis & al. 2018), for a total of 79 species (the poorly known Buellia myriocarpella is not included).

 The cosmopolitan genus Buellia is currently thought to contain c.
 300 species worldwide.
 Buellia s.str. (formerly Hafellia) is one of the few well-delimited groups within Buellia s.lat..
 It is characterised by the callispora-type ascospores, bacilliform conidia, and often by a strongly oil-inspersed hymenium.
 The residual species of Buellia, which are not closely related, should be excluded from Buellia s.str., but a precise generic circumscription must await the results of further molecular investigations.
 Important nomenclatural changes are probable in the next future.